Phone-in Game Shows

 phone-ins.
 Examples included inviting callers to request dedications on a show which had already been recorded, and ignoring the name which kiddies chose for the Blue Peter

-At the first signs of the scandal, the damage had already been done: ITV shut down its all-games digital channel ITV Play and suspended all use of premium-rate lines across its programming, Channel Five got fined £300,000 for having such a show coming up with a fake winner's name on a daytime phone-in game, Channel Four sold off its stake in Quiz Call (which folded at the start of 2007, but came back for a time on Five), and quiz channels became an endangered species in the UK altogether (however, following the scandals, late-night blocks and channels dealing in interactive casino games such as roulette and bingo started popping up as an alternative).
+At the first signs of the scandal, the damage had already been done: ITV shut down its all-games digital channel ITV Play and suspended all use of premium-rate lines across its programming, Channel Five got fined £300,000 for having such a show coming up with a fake winner's name on a daytime phone-in game, Channel Four sold off its stake in Quiz Call (which folded at the start of 2007, but came back for a time on Five), and quiz channels became an endangered species in the UK altogether (what remaining quiz shows were left have typically been replaced by casino games, such as ITV's Jackpot24/7).

 Similar controversies have occurred elsewhere, though.
 In Belgium, a comedic consumer watchdog program (who, through a mess of Loophole Abuse

-, also trolled a local music royalty society into demanding royalties for fictitious artists they made up from the names of kitchen products) actually managed to get one of their own undercover as the host of such a show, obtained information about mathematics puzzles they had been planning to use, and determined that 16% of the "correct" answers they had were completely wrong.
+, also trolled a local music royalty society into demanding royalties for fictitious artists they made up from the names of products they found in their kitchen) actually managed to get one of their own undercover as the host of such a show, obtained information about mathematics puzzles they had been planning to use, and determined that 16% of the "correct" answers they had were completely wrong.
+Spain had Telesierra

 In the United States, the concept was mainly a middling to complete failure, with only Game Show Network

 actually getting any attention.
-Other various attempts by TBS, Fox's television stations and the Tribune stations lasted a few weeks to months.
+Attempts by TBS, Fox's television stations and the Tribune stations lasted a few weeks to months.
 Not helping was the ubiquity of Infomercials

 of queuing them to air after The Late Late Show

-before you leave for the day (rather than needing to have the staff necessary to put on a live program at 2 in the morning; though in Europe, and recently in Canada, many are outsourced to companies such as the Budapest-based Telemedia InteracTV, who make their living producing these en masse
+before you leave for the day, rather than needing to have the staff necessary to put on a live program at 2:00 a.m. in the morning.
+At the same time, there is a Budapest-based production company, Telemedia InteracTV, which has made their living producing these shows en masse

 To note, there are far too many of these shows to count, so this page will mainly be general to the genre since they're all rather similar.